opendatasoft/ods-documentation/source/managing_account/07_managing_identities/managing_identities.rst

    The Identities tab is only available if SAML is activated on the portal.

-From the Identities tab, authenticated and logged in users have the possibility to manage their SAML identities as well as to link their OpenDataSoft account to a SAML identity.
+From the Identities tab, authenticated users have the possibility to manage their SAML identities or to link their OpenDataSoft account to a SAML identity.

 The content of the Identities tab depends on the type of the user.
 There are 3 types of users in OpenDataSoft: OpenDataSoft users, local users and linked users (more information in :doc:`the SAML documentation </configuring_domain/01_managing_security/saml>`).